Gauge (firearms): Gauge and shot type

 The 10 gauge narrowly escaped obsolescence when steel and other nontoxic shot became required for waterfowl hunting, since the larger shell could hold the much larger sizes of low-density steel shot needed to reach the ranges necessary for waterfowl hunting.
-The move to steel shot reduced the use of 16 and 20 gauges for waterfowl hunting, and the shorter, 2+3/4 in, 12-gauge shells as well.
+The move to steel shot reduced the use of 16- and 20-gauge shells for waterfowl hunting, and the shorter, 2+3/4 in, 12-gauge shells as well.
 However, the 3+1/2 in 12-gauge shell, with its higher SAAMI pressure rating of 14,000 psi compared to standard 2+3/4 in and 3 in 12-gauge shells with their lower pressure rating of 11,500 psi, began to approach the performance of the 3+1/2 in 10-gauge shells with a pressure rating of 11,000 psi.
 Newer nontoxic shots, such as bismuth or tungsten-nickel-iron alloys, and even tungsten-polymer blends, regain much or all of the performance loss, but are much more expensive than steel or lead shot.